Panama City Car Accident Attorneys

 Should You Speak With an Attorney Before You Give a Taped Statement?

 It is strongly recommended that you do not give the insurance company a taped statement without the presence of your attorney.
 You are more than likely required to give a taped statement to your insurance company, but you have every right to have your lawyer present.

 You are under no obligation to give the other driver’s insurance company a taped statement.
 Talking with an auto accident attorney in person, and having that lawyer present when you give a taped statement is the smartest thing you can do.

 Ready to start exploring your car accident claim options?
-Our team is ready to hear from you.
-Request a free consultation with our car accident lawyers in Panama City today.
+Our car accident attorneys are ready to hear from you.
+Request a free consultation with our car accident lawyers in Panama City today at (850) 795-4979.